 We foster a work environment that respects individual needs, establishes high expectations, and recognizes achievement.
 Associates are inspired to be involved in their communities and show great care for clients.
 We refer to that as creating "WOW" experiences.
 Our leadership team empowers associates to make decisions and find opportunities to add value.
 We invest in a healthy work-life balance, competitive compensation and benefit packages, and a vibrant, team-oriented environment centered on professional service and open communication among associates.
-We hold ourselves accountable by taking part in an annual engagement survey to ask for feedback from our associates.
+We hold ourselves accountable by taking part in annual engagement surveys to ask for feedback from our associates.
 The survey results mold our initiatives so that we can focus on being a great place to work and do business with.
-In 2017, 2018, 2019, 2020, 2021, 2022 and 2023, we were nominated as a Top Workplace USA by USA Today and Top Workplace by the Tennessean and the Knoxville News Sentinel.
-We received culture excellence awards on leadership, innovation, compensation and benefits, employee appreciation, employee wellbeing, purpose and values, work-life flexibility, and professional development based on the feedback from our associates.
+In 2024, we certified as A Great Place to Work®.
+Additionally, beginning in 2017 through 2024, we were nominated as a Top Workplace USA by USA Today and Top Workplace by the Knoxville News Sentinel.